Tjosh007/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task to Create a script that deletes all files in the current working directory that end with the character ~
+Task to Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory